 transportation assets, particularly roads and public transit systems.
 It

-is usually addresses specific problems or
+usually addresses specific problems or

-a preoccupation of lower tier governments, such as the state or municipality.
+a preoccupation of lower tier governments.

 Because of this fact, transport planning is most developed in the